Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 For instance, Chris plays Tordek the dwarf.
 Tordek has a quick temper and blames the elves of the Cloakwood for his family’s misfortune.
 At a tavern, an obnoxious elf minstrel sits at Tordek’s table and tries to strike up a conversation with the dwarf.

-Chris says, “Tordek spits on the floor, growls an insult at the bard, and stomps over to the bar.
-He sits on a stool and glares at the minstrel before ordering another drink.”
+Chris says, "Tordek spits on the floor, growls an insult at the bard, and stomps over to the bar.
+He sits on a stool and glares at the minstrel before ordering another drink."

 In this example, Chris has conveyed Tordek’s mood and given the DM a clear idea of his character’s attitude and actions.